 Digital Technology solutions include intraoral optical scanners (E4D and TRIOS), lab-based scanners and design software (Dental Wings and 3Shape), in-office milling unit (Planmeca), Orthocad 3D modeling, and 3D Digital assessment and Teaching Tools (Romexis Compare System).
 The chairside digital solutions offer same day ceramic restoration strategies for our students and patients.
 The Laboratory Based 3D Digital workflows include the full range of diagnosis, planning, design, and fabrication of the most complex restorations from a broad range of materials.

-In the classroom, we offer several software tools and services to support students and faculty in instruction including:
+Instructional Technology: In the classroom, we offer several software tools and services to support students and faculty in instruction.

 Instructional Technology tools unique to the College include:

 The axiUm Electronic Health Record Module (EHR) is a patient information data entry, access, and control system developed for use in a dental school clinic environment.
 The purpose of the EHR is to achieve as near a paperless environment as possible while making patient information easy to find, simple to enter, and uncomplicated to control for dental school staff and students.